 The final energy consumption from transport is the product of the transport performance (measured in passenger- or tonne-kilometres) and the specific energy consumption.
 Between 2010 and 2050, freight transport is expected to witness a strong increase in transport performance, while passenger transport will only undergo minor changes.
 Measures for transport avoidance, shift and improvement are implemented in both transport performance and specific final energy consumption (UBA 2017a).
-The assumptions made by UBA's study "Climate Change Mitigation in Transport until 2050" (UBA 2016b) are adopted for the specific energy consumption - except in maritime transport 12.
+The assumptions made by UBA's study "Climate Change Mitigation in Transport until 2050" (UBA 2016b) are adopted for the specific energy consumption - except in maritime transport.

 The final energy consumption resulting from the scenario is presented by means of transport (shown in Figure 2.7) and final energy carriers (shown in Figure 2.8).
-Despite the increasing transport performance of some means of transport, freight and passenger transport will experience a significant decrease of approximately 25 % by 2030 and approximately 65 % by 2050 compared to 2010.
+Despite the increasing transport performance of some means of transport, freight and passenger transport will experience a significant decrease of approximately 32 % by 2030 and approximately 70 % by 2050 compared to 2010.
 This is largely due to increased electrification.
 Accordingly, the share of electricity consumed in the national final energy consumption for transport in 2050 will be significantly greater than that of fuels.
 In addition to electricity, mainly greenhouse gas-neutral liquid fuels (PtL) will be used as final energy carriers (UBA 2016c).

-International aviation and maritime transport will witness growth rates that exceed the efficiency gains, meaning that the final energy consumption of both modes of transport will increase by about 25 % by 2050 compared to 2010.
-As a result, the final energy consumption of international transport in 2050 is just as great as the national total demand for road, rail and inland waterways.
+The final energy consumption of fuels of international transport in 2050 is approximate as the national total demand of fuels for road, rail and inland waterways.
 This underlines the increasing importance of international aviation and maritime transport in climate protection and highlights the challenges.
 The energy transition in transport must therefore also address this area.
 In the described scenario, this requires the provision of large quantities of greenhouse gas-neutral PtL produced from renewable electricity13.